gongfuren/PokemonThrowdown/README.md

 **In Progress**:

-The current commit is a reworking of the game to use better programming practices and is incomplete.
-This is because I started this game in Spring 2013 while taking my first CS class, so it did not use the best design principles and became rather unmaintainable.
+The current commit is a reworking of the game to use better programming practices and design principles and is incomplete.
 Please use the latest release by clicking "releases" above.

 ## Etc.